Skip to content

 Porters are essential for carrying your gear, allowing you to trek with a lighter load and focus on the journey itself.
 When choosing a porter, look for recommendations from reputable trekking agencies and ensure that the porter is provided with appropriate gear and training.
 It is important that porters are treated well and work under fair conditions.
 They should have adequate clothing, proper footwear, and be given reasonable loads to carry.
 Ensuring that the porter is well cared for not only aligns with ethical trekking practices but also contributes to a positive and harmonious trekking environment.

 Agencies that employ both guides and porters should be evaluated based on their reputation, ethical practices, and the support they offer to their staff.
 Reputable agencies will ensure that their guides and porters are well-trained, well-equipped, and paid fairly.
-They will also adhere to best practices for safety and health, providing insurance and first aid training to their staff.
+They will also adhere to best practices for safety and health, providing insurance, first aid training, and cpr certifications to their staff.

 Ultimately, choosing the right guide and porter involves assessing their qualifications, experience, and the support provided by the trekking agency.
 Ensuring that both guide and porter are well-chosen and treated with respect contributes to a smoother and more enriching trek to Everest Base Camp, allowing you to fully immerse yourself in the breathtaking landscapes and cultural experiences along the way.